armada Terms & Conditions

 We cannot accept liability for any delay which is due to any of the reasons set out in clause FORCE MAJEURE of these booking conditions (which includes the behaviour of any passenger(s) on any flight who, for example, fails to check in or board on time).

 The carrier(s), flight timings and types of aircraft shown in our brochure or on our website and detailed on your confirmation invoice are for guidance only and are subject to alteration and confirmation.
 We shall inform you of the identity of the actual carrier(s) as soon as we become aware of it.
 The latest flight timings will be shown on your tickets which will be despatched to you via email approximately two weeks before departure.
 You should check your tickets very carefully immediately on receipt to ensure you have the correct flight times.
 If flight times change after tickets have been dispatched via email we will contact you as soon as we can to let you know.

-Please note the existence of a “Community list” (available for inspection at https://ec.europa.eu/transport/modes/air_en)) detailing air carriers that are subject to an operating ban with the UK and EU Community.
+Please note the existence of a “Community list” (available for inspection at https://transport.ec.europa.eu/index_en) detailing air carriers that are subject to an operating ban with the UK and EU Community.
 The Community List may be amended and revised by the CAA and who may publish their own list which may affect your flight arrangements.

 Our website is our responsibility, as your tour operator.
 It is not issued on behalf of, and does not commit the airlines mentioned herein or any airline whose services are used in the course of your travel arrangements.

 FOREIGN OFFICE ADVICE – You are responsible for making yourself aware of Foreign Office advice in regard to the safety of the countries and areas in which you will be travelling and to make your decisions accordingly.
 Advice from the Foreign Office to avoid or leave a particular country may constitute Force Majeure.
 (See clause FORCE MAJEURE).